 Every RAD Approach Follows This Structure

-To make sense of why the RAD approach isn’t a complete solution, you’ll need to understand what makes up a RAD development process, and how it varies from traditional models.
+To make sense of why the RAD approach isn’t a complete solution, you’ll need to understand what makes up a RAD development process, its characteristics, and how it varies from traditional models.

-RAD follows a cycle of rapid prototyping and quick feedback from the end user to ensure that development is quick, and that users are constantly updated on the progress of the software.
+RAD phases follow a cycle of rapid prototyping and quick feedback from the end user to ensure that development is quick and that users are constantly updated on the progress of the software.

-The basic steps of a RAD development process are:
+The basic characteristics of a rapid application development (RAD) process are:

 - Define requirement

 - Rapid prototyping

 Here, the ‘basic requirements’ document is drafted, providing a glimpse of what the final product needs to be.
 Although you could compare this step to requirement planning in traditional models, RAD implementation isn’t as detailed.
 The document is only required to provide basic insight, not a detailed vision of what the final product should be.